 I'm just curious why you guys decided to leave the one-time restructuring charges in your adjusted EBITDA.

-We have pretty guidelines on what we treat as adjusted from that standpoint.
-Since these were items that really did not pertain to recent acquisitions, we felt it was kind of more in line with those guidelines that since a lot of them are in the kind of the base business that we not treat them as that and instead call out so you can see what we're doing.
+We have pretty – guidelines on what we treat as adjusted from that standpoint.
+Since these were items that really did not pertain to recent acquisitions, we felt it was kind of more in line with those guidelines that, since it was a lot of them are in kind of the base business, that we not treat them as that and instead call out so you can see what we're doing.

 Okay, got it.
 Thanks.
 I'll get back in the queue.